 Manually collecting the information you need to create correct references can be a lot of work.
 There are tools available, called reference managers, to make this easier.
 Examples of reference managers are RefWorks, EndNote, Zotero and Mendeley.
-You can export the bibliographical data you need to create refererences; title, author name(s) and publication year etc from online sources such as Google Scholar, Scopus and sEURch, into your reference manager.
+These tools save the bibliographical data you need to create references; title, author name(s), publication year, etc..

-By saving references in a reference manager, you keep track of the literature you've found.
-You can download the references automatically from databases and catalogues or add them manually.
-You can organize the titles, add keywords and other information and search through them.
-In some programs you can add PDF files to the references, so you have the literature near at hand as well.
+With a reference manager you keep the overview over the literature you've found.
+You can organize the titles in folders, add keywords and other information.
+In some programs you can also add PDF-files to the references, so you have the literature near at hand as well.

 Choosing a reference manager depends on personal preferences and needs, for example: